DEFRA/epr-backend/docs/architecture/decisions/0005-admin-ui-adr.md

 ## Decision

-We have chosen to build an Admin UI (`epr-portal`) for the EPR service.
+We have chosen to build an Admin UI (`epr-re-ex-admin-frontend`) for the EPR service.

 The goal of the service is to act as an administrative tool for both system administrators and for the Regulator of EPR service to perform their duties based on different user's authorisation levels.